llennairek/Vinted-backend/README.md

-# 👖 👗 VINTED CLONE - FRONTEND
+# 👖 👗 VINTED CLONE - BACKEND

 Date : May 2021